jeapostrophe/reach-examples/crowdfunding/readme.md

 ### Contribute again

 The candidate does not yet allow a contributor to contribute more than once.
+Right now it is binary: If you haven't contributed, contribute.
+If you have contributed, don't.
 See `contributorApi.reportContributed` in [index.mjs](index.mjs).

 ### Start from now